tharumbun/cactus/src/content/post/using-a-sim-card-in-cambodia.md

 ---
 title: "Using a SIM Card in Cambodia"
 publishDate: "13 May 2022"
-description: Cambodia has a thriving telecommunications industry
+description: All mobile operators in Cambodia require you to register your SIM card with your passport or other form of ID
 tags: ["blog"]
 ---

-Cambodia has a thriving telecommunications industry, with four major mobile operators: Cellcard, Metfone, and Smart.
-All four operators offer prepaid SIM cards that can be purchased at most convenience stores and mobile phone shops.
+Cambodia has a thriving telecommunications industry, with three major mobile operators: Cellcard, Metfone, and Smart.
+All three operators offer prepaid SIM cards that can be purchased at most convenience stores and mobile phone shops.

 ## Using a SIM Card in Cambodia: A Guide for Travelers